-Log on to CLI to enter User EXEC mode.

-2. Display the status of the global IP Multicast over Fabric Connect configuration:
+- 1. To enter User EXEC mode, log on to the switch. - 2.
+Display the status of the global IP Multicast over Fabric Connect configuration:

 '''

 show isis spbm multicast

 '''

 3. Display IP Multicast over Fabric Connect summary information for each S, G, V tuple with the corresponding Scope I-SID, Data I-SID, and the host name of the source: